SokolovMO/speedtest_monitor/README.md

 2. **Master Mode**: Acts as a central server.
 Receives reports from nodes via HTTP API, aggregates them, and sends a combined report to Telegram periodically.
 3. **Node Mode**: Runs a speedtest and sends the result to the Master server via HTTP API.

+#### Local Node on Master (Optional)

+The Master server itself does not run speedtests by default.
+If you want to monitor the Master server's own connection speed, you can install a **Local Node** on the same machine.

+- This creates a separate config file (`config-master-node.yaml`) and systemd service (`speedtest-master-node`).
+- It reports to the Master via `localhost`.
+- It appears as a regular node in the aggregated report (e.g., "Master Server").

 ### 🔐 Security Note

-For Master/Node communication, you need to generate a secure `api_key`.
+For Master/Node communication, you need to generate a secure `api_token`.
 It must be identical on the Master and all Nodes.
-Generate one using:
+The installer will help you generate one, or you can use:

 ```bash
 openssl rand -hex 32